faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 <br>

 ![alt text](image-40.png)
-If you selected a subpack, make sure to activate the same subpack in settings (gear icon) of your shader in global resource packs.
+If you selected a subpack, make sure to activate the same subpack in the settings (gear icon) of your shader in global resource packs.

 <br><br>